A source for the stories of Noah's flood?

 agreed scientific findings, and partly on their observations at the Black

-others who believe in "creation science."
+others who believe in the young earth version of "creation science."

 This is the belief that God created the earth and the rest of the universe less